thinkshout/thinkshout/blog/_posts/2014-08-01-online-fundraising-with-redhen-donation.md

 **Stephanie: How does it work with RedHen CRM?**

 **Brandon**: RedHen Donation allows you to create a single page donation form that can create or update RedHen contacts.
-It’s tightly-integrated with RedHen, so if you’re already using RedHen CRM, it’s will be very simple to get up and running.
+It’s tightly-integrated with RedHen, so if you’re already using RedHen CRM, it will be very simple to get up and running.

 **Stephanie: How does it compare to other donation form modules out there?**